Skip to main content

 The Youth Guarantee program [cf. § 3.6.] aims to facilitate the integration into the labour market of EU citizens or non-EU foreigners who have a residence permit, aged 15 to 29 and resident in Italy.

-The National Civic Service in the European Union
+The National Civil Service in the European Union

-The National Civic Service project lasts 12 months.
-The applicants will have the opportunity to spend 8 months abroad hosted by a European host organisation.
+The National Civil Service project lasts 12 months.
+The applicants will have the opportunity to spend 8 months abroad hosted by a European host organization.
 This measure also guarantees linguistic training in entities and administrations operating in the EU with the recognition of a flat-rate cost.

-Erasmus for young entrepreneurs aims to support European citizens in acquiring the skills to start and manage a small business.
+Cross-border mobility is then greatly facilitated by the Erasmus+ program in the field of vocational education and training(VET), which aims to improve professional, personal and interpersonal skills and also by the Erasmus for young entrepreneurs which aims to support European citizens in acquiring the skills to start and manage a small business.
 New entrepreneurs exchange their know-how and business ideas with established entrepreneurs who host them.

 Aspiring entrepreneurs (no age limit) who have created a business within the last 3 years or are willing to start a new business of any kind can apply for the program.
 The program also provides financial support to cover travel and accommodation expenses.